sophi-li/OKRs-self-learning/README.md

 Just start building something, _anything_!
 If you're struggling with projects, start small.
 This will allow you to build your skills and project size incrementally.

 Document your project with a well written readme.
 [Here's](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) a guide by PurpleBooth.
+This will help recruiters, hiring managers, or anyone looking at your repo quickly understand what your project is and why / how you built it.

 Some ideas for projects: